-Call your Paul Winkler coach!
-Your coach can provide that unbiased second opinion to help you identify what you’re feeling, label it, think through the situation logically, and see how the emotional reaction might be getting in the way of your true purpose for money.
+When it comes to investing decisions, that’s what we’re here for.
+Your Paul Winkler coach can provide that unbiased second opinion to help you identify what you’re feeling, label it, think through the situation logically, and see how the emotional reaction might be getting in the way of your true purpose for money.

 4. Educate yourself about proper investing to help you Relax About Money™.

 Kids are scared often scared of the dark because it’s so unknown.
 As you age, you’ve seen enough dark to know that monsters aren’t going to jump out at you.
 You’ve been educated.

 The same is true of investing.

 The more you understand about how investing works, the less likely you are to be triggered by market events.

 The Paul Winkler investor coaching process teaches you how the market works, how to recognize the myths of investing, and how to build a diversified portfolio.
 Our process is continual, not a one time event.
 As a client, you have full access to your coach so you can be better prepared to handle any market event.